FIXE Hardware Alien X Cam Review

 Racking up with the 6th generation Alien X in Joshua Tree, CA. Photo by Kyle Queener

-The gist - The Alien X feels really good in your hand and comes in the original five sizes (see chart below).
-The trigger action is spectacular in the larger sizes and the thumb loop is very ergonomic and comfortable.
-True to the original, they’ve maintained their incredible flexibility in the stem, it’s incredibly lightweight and the extendable sling helps shed a couple alpine slings off of your harness.
-The softer alloy of the cam lobes offer the extra bite in your placements and add a little piece of mind when you’re above your last piece.
-Additionally, you’ll now find that the yellow, gray and red sizes can be placed passively with loads up to 5Kn.
+The Gist - The Alien X feels fantastic in your hand and comes in the original five sizes (see chart below).
+The trigger action is spectacular in the larger sizes, and the thumb loop is ergonomic and comfortable.
+True to the original, they’ve maintained incredible flexibility in the stem, and it’s remarkably lightweight.
+The extendable sling helps shed a couple of alpine slings off your harness.
+The softer alloy of the cam lobes provides extra bite in your placements and adds peace of mind when you’re above your last piece.
+Additionally, you’ll now find that the yellow, gray, and red sizes can be placed passively with loads up to 5 kN.

 Kyle Queener climbing Acid Crack (5.12d) in Joshua Tree National Park.
 Photo by Connor Brown